mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 The `SET` command will synchronize the slave to a certain logical point in the replication stream (see [MASTER_GTID_WAIT](https://mariadb.com/kb/en/library/master_gtid_wait/) for more details).

-If the slave has not caught up to the master within the configured time, an error will be returned.
-To the client side application, this will appear as an error on the statement that they were performing.
-This is caused by the fact that the synchronization command is executed with the original command as a multi-statement command.
+If the slave has not caught up to the master within the configured time, it will be retried on the master.
+In MaxScale 2.3.0 an error was returned to the client when the slave timed out.

 ### `causal_reads_timeout`